TarikSeyceri/Windows-10-Update-Disabler.bat/README.md

 # Notes

 * This tool is in BETA, Still under testing.
 So far working fine!, i can't guarantee its safety, not just yet.
-I will test it on 15 production PCs for couple of months. then i can say it is safe.
+I will test it on 15 production PCs on VPN for couple of months. then i can say it is safe.
 So use it under your own risk.

 * It is written for Windows 10, not tested on other windows versions